raviriley/raviriley.github.io/_posts/2019-11-24-college-advice.markdown

 ## SAT
 Take your first SAT in your sophomore year of high school.
 This gives you 2 years to work your way up to the score you want.
 Also, getting the SAT out of the way early on is just one less thing you have to worry about junior/senior year, you will be busy enough as it is.

 If any of the schools you are even *considering* applying to recommend SAT Subject Tests, take them as early as you can.
 Again, one less thing you'll have to worry about.
+Ideally, take the Math 2 SAT right after finishing Precalculus, as it only goes up to trig and everything will be fresh in your mind.

 Don't disregard the PSAT as useless.
 It is easier than the real SAT but at least it will familiarize you with the format of SAT questions.
 Don't sweat it if you get a terrible PSAT score, I know people who had bad PSAT scores and got over 1500 on the SAT.